 - A virus, such as shingles, mumps or herpes simplex;

-- Related disease in other parts of the body, such as arthritis, gastrointestinal disease or collagen vascular disease such as lupus;
+- Related diseases in other parts of the body, such as arthritis, gastrointestinal disease or collagen vascular disease such as lupus;

 - Autoimmune disease;